 Here, students learn all about research and the best ways to conduct it.
 Beyond the general research method, though, this course also teaches the specific best practices in research associated with particular disciplines.
 In this case, the focus is on research in and of the IO psychology world.

 Job Outlook for Organizational Psychology

-Although the U.S. Bureau of Labor Statistics (BLS) reports that psychologists should see an increase in job growth during the decade of 2016-2026, the branch of psychology will affect the employment growth.
-Psychologists overall should see a 14% increase while I-O psychologists are only expected to see a growth of 8%.
+Although the U.S. Bureau of Labor Statistics (BLS) reports that psychologists should see an increase in job growth during the decade of 2016-2026, the branch of psychology will affect employment growth.
+Psychologists overall should see a 14 percent increase while I-O psychologists are only expected to see a growth of 8 percent.
 The job growth may vary by geographic location.
 For instance, there is typically a higher need for I-O psychologists in large cities with various industries than in small towns.
 In a 2014 BLS report, I-O psychologists ranked No. 1 among the 20 fastest-growing occupations.